Sarah Hermez on

 Fashion can make us dream, empower us, bring out emotions and put forward a chosen identity.

-Lebanon is a country filled with creativity, the Lebanese are utilising their talent and in turn through their own initiatives, have played a strong part in the development of a creative economy.
+Lebanon a country too filled with creativity, also faces such struggles where education is expensive and opportunities scarce, yet the Lebanese are utilising their talent and in turn through their own initiatives, have played a strong part in the development of a creative economy.